TOMATO PLANT DISEASES, PESTS, AND PROBLEMSTroubleshoot common problems with tomato plants

 - Adjust watering and fertilizer.

-- Plant flowers nearby to attract insect pollinators.
+- Plant tomato companion plants or flowers nearby to deter pests and attract pollinators.

 WHITE OR YELLOW PATCHES ON FRUIT